University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_6.md

 # **3. AMR variant detection**

 ## 3.1 Reference genome annotation
-Whole genome annotation is the process of identifying features of interest in genomic DNA sequences and labeling them with useful information. `prokka` (https://github.com/tseemann/prokka) is a software tool to rapidly annotate bacterial, archaeal and viral genomes, and was written by an amazing bioinformatician, Torsten Seemann.
+Whole genome annotation is the process of identifying features of interest in genomic DNA sequences and labeling them with useful information. `prokka` (https://github.com/tseemann/prokka) is a software tool to rapidly annotate bacterial, archaeal and viral genomes, and was written by a world leading bioinformatician, Torsten Seemann.

 You will first work with the isolates associated with patient 1.